 NGAUS Provides Tools for Grassroots Advocacy

 Each Legislative Alert contains a sample letter that you can send to your Congressional representatives or customize as you like using our Write to Congress feature, which also allows NGAUS to track the number of letters submitted from each state.
-The top five states with the most letters submitted are recognized weekly in Washington Report, our weekly e-newsletter.

 Member Action Strengthens Our Voice